Concrete Problems

 Lack of Structural Reinforcement: Concrete surfaces that lack adequate reinforcement may be more prone to cracking or shifting as the structure settles or the ground beneath it shifts.

-Trees and Roots: Tree roots can exert pressure on concrete slabs as they grow, causing them to crack and shift.
+Trees and Roots: Tree roots can exert pressure on concrete slabs as they grow, causing them to crack and shift, meaning your home in the Bay Area may require concrete repair to make these slabs secure.

 Symptoms of Concrete Problems